 CERA's Greater Christchurch Recovery Update, Issue 25, September 2013, boasted about INNOVATIVE WAYS FOR RECYCLING HOMES IN GREATER CHRISTCHURCH: A firm was deconstructing non damaged, red zone housing & flat-packing house parts into shipping containers for relocation & cheap rebuilds.
 CERA boss Sutton:

 "That can reduce the amount of demolition waste going into landfill by 15 to 20 percent.
 Plus materials are being re-used that have real value for other people."

 Another article boasted: RED ZONE HOUSES ON THE MOVE.
-State controlled Housing NZ was moving some red zone houses to Rolleston Prison, where prisoners would be used as cheap labour to repair 150 houses over the next 5 years, for later relocation & reuse by Housing NZ.
+State controlled Housing NZ was moving some red zone houses to Rolleston Prison, where cheap labour prisoners would repair 150 houses over the next 5 years, for later relocation & reuse by Housing NZ.
 The red zone houses included not only Housing NZ houses, but also houses owned by insurers.
-So insurers were getting cheap prison labour too.
+So insurers got cheap prison labour too.